Sault Ste. Marie Greyhounds: Recent years

 In the 2007–08 OHL season, the Greyhounds had their best regular season since 1985, going 44–18–2–4, with a long undefeated streak to begin the year.
 The Greyhounds also had their longest post season run since 1994, making it to the conference finals before losing to the Kitchener Rangers in five games.

 In the 2008–09 season, assistant coach Denny Lambert assumed head coaching duties after Craig Hartsburg left to become head coach of the NHL's Ottawa Senators.
 Assistant coach Toots Kovacs also left the team and was replaced by Mike Stapleton and Nick Warriner.
 The Greyhounds missed the playoffs for the first time since 2004.

-After several trades in the organization have shown a shift to rebuilding the team, Dave Torrie (General Manager), took over head coaching duties with the firing of Denny Lambert in January 2011.
+After several trades in the organization had shown a shift to rebuilding the team, Dave Torrie (General Manager), took over head coaching duties with the firing of Denny Lambert in January 2011.
 Later that same year Dave Torrie was also relieved of his duties and replaced with Kyle Dubas as general manager.
-The fans also welcomed back Mike Stapleton as new Head Coach for next season, but was fired and replaced on December 3, 2012 by Sheldon Keefe.
+The fans also welcomed back Mike Stapleton as new Head Coach for next season, but was fired and replaced on December 3, 2012, by Sheldon Keefe.

 After the 2014–15 OHL season, the Greyhounds had taken the Hamilton Spectator Trophy while setting a franchise record in regular season points.
 During the 2015 playoffs, the Greyhounds had their run ended by Connor McDavid and the Erie Otters in the Western Conference Finals.
 After one of the teams best seasons, head coach Sheldon Keefe had signed with the Toronto Marlies of the AHL.

 On July 10, 2015, Drew Bannister was named head coach of the Greyhounds.
 He would leave after the 2017–18 season to become the head coach of the San Antonio Rampage in the AHL.
 Bannister had led the Hounds to an overall 136–50–13–5 record, two West Division titles, and was named OHL and CHL coach of the year in 2018.